 Price from R72,550 Price from Price from R15,250

-What to do on a Serengeti safari
+What can you do on a Serengeti safari?

 The main thing to do in the Serengeti is see wildlife on game drives!
 Our Serengeti safaris are in open-topped 4×4 vehicles, so you have great views once you spot those prides of lions.
 In between game drives, you can visit a traditional Maasai village and Oldupai Gorge (just south of the park), which is one of the world’s most important paleoanthropological sites.
 If you want to see wildlife from a different perspective, you can also do walking safaris and even wildlife viewing on a horse.